JAIIB FREE NOTES OF PPB 2024 | BANKING OMBUDSMAN SCHEME

 - Instructions issued by the Reserve Bank of India in relation to Mobile Banking or electronic banking are not adhered to by the banks or their subsidiaries;

-- Bank refuses to accept or delay the acceptance of any payment towards taxes which are required by the Reserve Bank of India or the Indian government;
+- Bank refuses to accept or delay the acceptance of any payment towards taxes that are required by the Reserve Bank of India or the Indian government;

 - Bank refuses to issue or delays the issuing or fails to provide service or delays the servicing of the redemption of government securities;